My Predictions For The 2023 Academy Award Nominations

 My Predictions For The 2022 Academy Award Nominations

 Yep, it’s that time of the year again.
 The Oscar nominations.
 The day when we learn of the contenders for the Best Picture and the ‘final five’ for all the other categories.
 Lots of talk is bound to happen about the nominees.
 There will also be lots of talk about the highly lauded performances that got snubbed out.
 The Oscar snubs are what I describe as our annual reminder that sometimes, excellent isn’t good enough.
-Nevertheless the nominated performances and nominated films should tell a lot about which films hte Academy could favor come the day of the Awards.
+Nevertheless the nominated performances and nominated films should tell a lot about which films the Academy could favor come the day of the Awards.

 This year’s Oscar awards will be awarded on Sunday, March 12th.
 This year’s nominations will be happening Monday.
 Two weeks earlier than last year.
 This has been a case of an adjustment every year as it tries to get back to the way things were before the COVID pandemic.
 In the meantime, here are my predictions for this year’s Academy Award nominations: